Australian citizenship test: Test format

+The material is drawn from the official guide "Our common bond" published by the Australian Government Department of Immigration and Citizenship (DIAC).
+To find Australian values questions, one can search for practice tests here.

 Scheduling a time to take the test can be done by the DIAC.
 Wait times vary widely, and applicants may need to wait a considerable amount of time.
 As of 17 February 2009, one would need to wait almost four months to secure an appointment in central Sydney and over three months in Parramatta.
 In less congested areas, wait times are considerably less, if any; in Adelaide, for instance, an applicant needs to make an appointment online or by paper application to Adelaide DIAC office anytime.

 Questions and answers

-Although the following are not necessarily correct answers, they are correct in the context of the test.
+Although the following are not necessarily correct answers, they are answers expected to pass the test.